Irfaanpk/Microsoft-Hybrid-Cloud-Zero-to-Hero/IT Infrastructure Fundamentals/Client-Server Architecture/README.md

 └──────────────┘
 ````

-A simple real-world example is opening a website.
+A simple example is accessing a website.

 ```text
 User